|Frequently Asked Questions About Iron Filters

 A. Iron filters work by oxidizing (rusting) the iron and then filtering it out.
 We all know that simple iron or steel will rust in the presence of air and water.
 Rust is one type of oxidation.
 When water is underground in most wells, it is in a clear, also known as 'ferrous' or clear water iron.
 Iron filters take this clear iron and transform it to rust or ferric iron in the process known as oxidation.
 These trapped particles are periodically and automatically backwashed out to drain, usually once or twice a week.
 Iron filter systems also remove so-called red or red‐water iron, iron bacteria, manganese and in some cases hydrogen sulfide by oxidation and filtration.

-A. Birm and Greensand are coated with manganese oxide.
+The difference is that Birm and Greensand are coated with a thin coating manganese oxide.
 The coating eventually wears off.
-MangOX, Filox, and Pyrolox are solid manganese dioxide mineral media.
+Pro-OX™, MangOX™, Filox™, & Pyrolox™ are different brand names for this naturally high-purity mined solid manganese dioxide mineral media.
 There is no coating to wear off and the media lasts much longer.
-Since it is a solid media, it is much heavier and needs a stronger backwash flow to properly wash the iron and sediment out during the backwash and rinse cycles.
+Since it is a solid media, it is heavier and needs a stronger backwash flow to properly wash the iron and sediment out during the backwash and rinse cycles.

 Q. Which is the best iron filter for my application?

 A. This depends on your well water chemistry.
 The first step is finding out if your cold water has a sulfur odor in it, or if it is just the hot water.
 If the water does have odor, then you need an iron filter that will remove this sulfur odor.
 The next step is to find out how much iron and manganese you have, and determine the pH (acidity or alkalinity) of your water.

 Q. Can't I just use a water softener?

 A. Water softeners will remove dissolved clear water iron by a process known as ion-exchange.
-However, iron, manganese and/or hydrogen sulfide gas will eventually foul and ruin the ion-exchange resin.
-If your water contains less than 2.0 ppm of iron and manganese combined, and no sulfur odor, then you may be able to use a good quality water softener with a special type of resin cleaner in the brine tank.
+However, iron, manganese and/or hydrogen sulfide gas can eventually foul and ruin the ion-exchange resin.
+If your water contains less than 2.0 ppm of iron and manganese combined, and no sulfur odor, then you may be able to use a good quality water softener with fine mesh resin and a special type of resin cleaner in the brine tank.
 The resin cleaner will help clean the resin when the softener is being regenerated with the salt water.
 We don't recommend this approach however, its better to use an iron filter in front of the water softener for best results.